 - Hilton Honors American Express Aspire Card – Earn 150,000 Bonus Points after you use your new Card to make $4,000 in eligible purchases within the first 3 months of Card Membership.
 Plus, enjoy a free Weekend Night Reward within your first year and every year after renewal.

-- The Hilton Honors American Express Business Card – Earn 130,000 Hilton Honors Bonus Points with the Hilton Honors American Express Business Card after you spend $3,000 in eligible purchases on the Card in the first 3 months of Card Membership.
+- The Hilton Honors American Express Business Card – Limited Time Offer: Earn 130,000 Hilton Honors Bonus Points after you spend $3,000 in purchases on the Card in the first 3 months of Card Membership.
+Plus, Earn Up to $100 in Statement Credits on eligible purchases made on the Card at any of the Hilton family of hotels in the first 12 months of Card Membership.
+Offer ends 8/25/2021.

 Steps to Setup Hilton Honors Points Pooling